01binary/switchback/boards/EmbeddedKeyboard/readme.md

 Each key shall be treated logically as a **1D capacitive slider**, composed of **24 contiguous electrodes**, with position derived in firmware from the combined electrode state.

+> Note: each MPR121 device has an IRQ (interrupt) pin pulled high when touch is registered.
+The same four MPR121 devices that share a single mux channel also share a single interrupt.

 #### Layout

 - Board layout, hole placement, and electrode copper areas will be provided in DWG/SVG format